aaronryank/prompts/README.md

 # prompts

-Some bash prompts and default aliases.
+Some bash prompts with various uses.
 See [list.md](list.md) for more information.